ONSdigital/dp-cli/README.md

 1. `Error: no security groups matching environment: "sandbox" with name "sandbox - bastion"`

-    check  ~/.aws/credentials and remove any profile information added for dp-sandbox/dp-staging/dp-prod as this is not needed
+    check  ~/.aws/credentials and remove any profile information added for dp-sandbox, dp-staging and dp-prod as this is not needed

     If you do not want to set up separate profiles, another option is to not specify any profiles in your `~/.dp-cli-config.yml`.
 That way the default credentials will be used.